Andy Rooney: Personal life

 Rooney was married to Marguerite "Margie" Rooney (née Howard) for 62 years, until her death from heart failure in 2004.
 He later wrote, "her name does not appear as often as it originally did [in my essays] because it hurts too much to write it."
 They had four children: Ellen, Emily, Martha, and Brian.
 His daughter Emily Rooney is a TV talk show host and former ABC News producer who went on to host a nightly Boston-area public affairs program, Greater Boston, on WGBH.
 Emily's identical twin, Martha Fishel, became chief of the Public Services Division at the National Library of Medicine in Bethesda, Maryland; her son Justin works as a producer for ABC News.
 His first daughter, Ellen Rooney, is a former film editor at ABC News and is now a travel and garden photographer based in London.
 His son, Brian Rooney, has been a correspondent for ABC since the 1980s and lives in Los Angeles.

 Rooney also had a sister, Nancy Reynolds Rooney (1913–2007).

-Rooney lived in the Rowayton section of Norwalk, Connecticut, and in Rensselaerville, New York, and was a longtime season ticket holder for the New York Giants.
+Rooney lived in the Rowayton section of Norwalk, Connecticut, as well as Rensselaerville, New York, and was a longtime season ticket holder for the New York Giants.